danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 ## GIS Eligibility

 A factor that should influence the decision to delay OAS is eligibility for the [Guaranteed Income Supplement](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/guaranteed-income-supplement.html) (GIS).
 GIS is a non-taxable benefit provided to low-income seniors in Canada who are already receiving OAS.
-It's designed to top up their income, ensuring that even those with minimal financial resources can maintain a basic standard of living.
+It's designed to top up their income, ensuring that people with minimal financial resources can maintain a basic standard of living.

 It's important for the prototype calculator to take GIS into account because it can significantly increase the monthly payment amounts that a person could receive starting at age 65.
-And if this person were to delay taking OAS, they are necessarily also delaying GIS, because GIS is only available to those claiming OAS.
+If this person were to delay taking OAS, they are necessarily also delaying GIS, because GIS is only available to those claiming OAS.
 This additional income can make a crucial difference to the standard of living for someone who is low income.
 And yet, many low income seniors are delaying OAS.

 Accurately determining the amount of GIS a person is eligible for depends on many [factors](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/guaranteed-income-supplement/eligibility.html).
 For the prototype, I simplified the approach by downloading the latest GIS lookup table (which was Apr.
 2024 at the time of this writing) for a single person from [Open Government Canada](https://open.canada.ca/data/en/dataset/dfa4daf1-669e-4514-82cd-982f27707ed0).
 The GIS lookup table is a csv file that contains rows for income ranges and the monthly GIS amount for a person whose annual income falls in that range.
 It's sorted from the lowest to highest income that's eligible.